kraken102/PowerShell-misc/README.md

 # Misc PowerShell Scripts

-A grab-bag of PowerShell scripts I use day to day.
+A collection of PowerShell scripts I use on a daily basis.
-They’re not perfect or production-ready — just rough ideas and quick helpers I wrote for myself, shared here in case they’re useful to others.
+These scripts are provided as reference implementations and may not be fully optimized or production-ready, but are shared in the interest of learning and potential reuse.